atomisthq/docs/docs/user/index.md

 atomist> The Slack id for team your-slack-team is T1L0V3JTP
          16 of 24 users in this team have authorized themselves
 ```

-The bot's response tells you the Slack team ID is `T1L0V3JTP`.

 [ci]: #continuous-integration (Connecting Atomist with Continuous Integration Platforms)